 The so-called “tropical” sunray-patterned dials, rhodium-plated hands, rhodium-plated and faceted hour markers, along with white transfers combined with the simple two-register chronograph layout and no date, results in a superbly elegant design that is perfect for a suit or blazer but can easily be dressed down with a t-shirt.

 The sapphire crystal protecting the dial is domed, and the sapphire crystal caseback screws down.
-Water-resistance is 100 meters.
+The water resistance rating is 100 meters.
 Completing the sporty retro look is a very nicely executed racing-style strap in a choice of brown or blue rubber-lined calfskin leather with a steel pin buckle.